j2objc-contrib/j2objc-gradle/README.md

 Of the tasks that can be disabled, the major tasks (like ``j2objcTest``), are listed in [J2objcPlugin.groovy#L58](https://github.com/j2objc-contrib/j2objc-gradle/blob/master/src/main/groovy/com/github/j2objccontrib/j2objcgradle/J2objcPlugin.groovy#L58).

-### Interim development
+### Plugin Development

 For plugin contributors, you should build the plugin from this repository's root:

     ./gradlew build

-This will create a .jar containing the plugin at projectDir/build/libs/j2objc-gradle-*.jar (depending on the version).
+This will create a .jar containing the plugin at projectDir/build/libs/j2objc-gradle-X.Y.Z-alpha.jar

 In order to test your modification to the plugin using your own project, use the following build script in your java project's build.gradle: